End-to-end quantum estimation of pseudospectra for non-Hermitian quantum many-body systems

 Demonstration on IonQ Forte

+Moving beyond theory, the researchers successfully demonstrated the entire protocol on IonQ Forte, a state-of-the-art trapped-ion quantum computer.
 The experiment focused on a non-Hermitian qubit model near its "exceptional point" - a unique feature of non-Hermitian physics where eigenvalues and their corresponding eigenvectors coalesce.
 The quantum hardware was able to successfully distinguish points within the pseudospectrum.